Graduate Music Audition Requirements

 - There may be brief sight-reading at the live audition.

-- Piano accompaniment is permitted, but not required.
+- Piano accompaniment is encouraged, but not required.

 - Memorization is encouraged but not required.

 It is not required that you perform your audition with piano accompaniment, and the Conservatory cannot provide an accompanist for you.
-But for those who would like to work with a pianist, please contact the chair of instrumental music, Matthew Marsit, to ask for a list of local collaborative pianists for hire.
+If you would like to work with a pianist, please contact Chair of Instrumental Studies Matthew Marsit to receive a list of local collaborative pianists for hire.
 You must schedule and hire the accompanist if you need one.
 A piano will be available for warm-up and in the audition room for auditions in Boston.

 Voice